KacMaz1/project-clashOfClans-segmentation-unet/README.md

+# Training process
+full process in the word document

 # Srodek Segmenter

-Open-source model for segmenting the playable base area named `srodek` on screenshots.
+Open-source model for segmenting the clash of clans base area named `srodek` on screenshots.

 Test result: IoU `0.9832`, Dice `0.9915`.

+small dataset (only 10 test images)

 ## What This Includes